Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 ##### !end-options
 ##### !answer

+* A Sierpiński triangle made up of other Sierpiński triangles
+* Calculating the fibonacci sequence, in which the next number in the sequence is the sum of the last two numbers in the sequence

+##### !end-answer
+##### !explanation

 A Sierpiński triangle made up of other Sierpiński triangles is defined by referring to itself.

 <br />